 Instead, No Penn Union and GETDN argue each graduate school each has unique needs that mandate nuanced, individual unions, should the schools decide that they want them in the first place.
-As an example, Henrich pointed out that Biomedical Graduate Studies students — except those in neuroscience — teaching assistant requirements, while School of Arts and Sciences students do.
-He referenced Yale University’s as an example of this approach to unionization.
+As an example, Henrich pointed out that Biomedical Graduate Studies students — except those in neuroscience — do not have teaching assistant requirements, while School of Arts and Sciences students do.
+He referenced Yale University’s “micro-unions” as an example of this approach to unionization.

 He added that BGS and Wharton conducted internal surveys in their respective schools to gauge support for GET-UP, and only about 10 percent of each student body supported the measure.
 The bulk of support, he said, seems to come from humanities students.

 In an email, Ph.D. students in the School of Engineering and Applied Science and GETDN co-founders Lisa Mariani and Monroe Kennedy said that many BGS students are angry with the movement because they would be in the proposed bargaining unit, even though the internal election showed the union’s lack of approval in that school.